Federal Energy Regulatory Commission.

 (20) A comprehensive organizational charts showing:

 (i) The organizational structure of the prospective applicant's parent corporation(s) with the relative position in the corporate structure of marketing and sales units and any Energy Affiliates involved in the production of natural gas in the State of Alaska.

-(ii) The job titles and descriptions, and chain of command for all officers and directors of the prospective applicant's marketing and sales units and any Energy Affiliates involved in the production of natural gas in the State of Alaska; and
+(ii) The job titles and descriptions, and chain of command for all officers and directors of the prospective Start Printed Page 8288applicant's marketing and sales units and any Energy Affiliates involved in the production of natural gas in the State of Alaska; and

 (21) A statement that any officers and directors of the of the prospective applicant's affiliated sales and marketing units and Energy Affiliates involved in the production of natural gas in the State of Alaska named in paragraph (c)(19) of this section will be prohibited from obtaining information about the conduct of the open season or allocation of capacity that is not posted on the “open season” Internet website or that is not otherwise also available to the general public or other participants in the open season.